mb0/book/src/03_Reality.md

 what we see is not also a dream, when dreams can be so very different and still feel real, she made it clear that thoughts like this are for egoists.
 It rightfully offends other conscious beings if we treat them like less.
 As with most things, consciousness is a spectrum.
-Bacteria, trees, squids and dogs are all conscious to some degree.
+Bacteria, trees, squids and dogs and we are all conscious to some degree.

 What makes your reality more real than your dreams?
 You would probably say that things happening in dreams have no effect on the real world.
 But is this really true?
 Did you ever understand something